What are the Best Islands in Fiji?

 Travel further north from the Mamanucas and you’ll reach the Yasawa Islands.
 This is a larger scattering of islands, big and small, featuring rugged volcanic peaks and, of course, gorgeous beaches.
 While similar to the Mamanuca Islands in many ways, the Yasawa Islands feels more remote, where life moves at a slower pace and immersing in the Fijian culture is all part of the parcel.
 Manta ray swimming is a highlight from May to October, as are day trips to the limestone Sawa-i-Lau Caves and the Blue Lagoon.
 Or simply unwinding in your resort is a good way to spend your “Fiji time” here.

 Sounds like the islands you’ve always dreamed of visiting?
-Take a further look in The Complete Guide to the Yasawa Islands.
+Take a further look at The Complete Guide to the Yasawa Islands.

 For the traveller who isn’t quite ready to disconnect from the world, who wants a few urban comforts mixed with fabulous resorts, Denarau Island could be for you.
 The manmade island is connected to the mainland (Viti Levu) by a causeway, taking only around 20 minutes to reach from Nadi International Airport.
 At the centre of it all is an 18-hole championship golf course, surrounded by glamorous five-star resorts.
 The island has a small town looking out to a marina where tours and transport depart for the Mamanuca and Yasawa Islands.
 So if you’re looking for a fly-and-flop holiday, perhaps with the chance of visiting outer islands or exploring inland, then consider Denarau Island as your best island in Fiji.